 Karen Long-Neck Tribe Village

 This attraction was an optional part of the tour, and all of us opted not to go.
 There is a lot of controversy about visiting the village.
 Karens are one of the tribes in Myanmar.
 Due to problems in their country, they sought refuge in Thailand, but don’t have official recognition as citizens here.
 Because of their unique characteristics, including their weaving skills and the brass rings they wear on their necks, their village has become a tourist destination.
 But it is unclear if the money goes directly to them, or to the Thais who have organized their village.

 Choui Fong Tea Plantation

 The story behind the tea plantations in northern Thailand is rather interesting.
-In the 1950’s, a group of Chinese were chased out of China.
-They relocated in Northern Thailand, and used the ideal climate and conditions to cultivate oolong tea plants.
+In the 1950’s, a group of Chinese was chased out of China.
+They relocated to Northern Thailand, and used the ideal climate and conditions to cultivate oolong tea plants.
 Numerous plantations are located all over Chiang Rai, many of which include visitor centers and tastings.

 I was able to see the art of how to make and drink the tea.
 Believe me, it is an art, and the result is absolutely incredible.
 No milk or sugar needed.
 The list of benefits the tea gives makes it sound like a wonder tonic, and I’m certainly willing to agree.

 Opening hours: Everyday 8:30-17:30.
 Entrance fee: free.
 Website

 Tham Pla Cave, aka Monkey Temple and Fish Cave